Table of Contents

 UCaaS offers a ready-made deployment with the cloud voice provider handling the tech stack.
 CPaaS is much more do-it-yourself, where you need to hire developers to build what you’re looking for.

 While a CPaaS solution can be coded to replace a UCaaS system, they can also work as complementary solutions.
-UCaaS and CPaaS can be deployed together with UCaaS supporting communications, and CPaaS offers another layer of communication between apps and customers.
+UCaaS and CPaaS solutions can be deployed together with UCaaS supporting communications, and CPaaS offers another layer of communication between apps and customers.

 Why Brightlio for your Unified Communications Needs?